Six Steps to a Fantastic Lawn

 If you’ve decided to lay new turf, autumn is the perfect time to do so.
 Thanks to the cooler, wetter weather, a newly laid lawn has the perfect opportunity to establish good root growth without growing too quickly (which it would do in warmer months).
 Higher rainfall means you would need to use less water.
 Shorter days means people will be spending less time outside walking across the grass, avoiding compaction.

-If you are planning on laying new turf, remember to prepare the ground thoroughly first, removing larger stones and applying a layer of fertiliser such as our http://Stripy Green Fertiliser.
+If you are planning on laying new turf, remember to prepare the ground thoroughly first, removing larger stones and applying a layer of fertiliser such as our https://Stripy Green Fertiliser.
 After the turf is laid, remember to ensure it is well watered (so keep an eye on the weather), avoid walking on it, and give the lawn about three weeks to take root before mowing.
 When you mow for the first time, keep the mower at its highest setting to avoid stressing the grass, then cut little and often through the winter months.
 You can find more advice on how to lay turf online at https://www.sherborneturf.co.uk/

 Remember, if you establish good lawn maintenance now, it will pay off as the weather warms up again next year.
-If you’d like further advice, feel free to get in touch on 01935 850388, or if you need further assistance with establishing a new lawn or improving your garden, contact our landscaping company, Queen Thorne Landscapes online at http://www.queenthorne.garden, by email to office@queenthorne.co.uk, or by phone on 01935 850388.
+If you’d like further advice, feel free to get in touch on 01935 850388, or if you need further assistance with establishing a new lawn or improving your garden, contact our landscaping company, Queen Thorne Landscapes online at https://www.queenthorne.garden, by email to office@queenthorne.co.uk, or by phone on 01935 850388.